richard-unterberg/statetrain/README.md

 This application uses [uno.css](https://unocss.dev/) for more scalability and custom presets.
 The [tailwind-preset](https://unocss.dev/presets/wind) is active by default, which means you can rely on the classic Tailwind CSS syntax.

-To reduce "className-cluttering," we use [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component).
+To reduce "className-cluttering" I used [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component).

 For example, a simple button: